 PROGRAM: All participants must register in the office by 8:30 a.m.
-Contest will start at 9:00 am.
+The contest will start at 9:00 am.
 Participants will judge six to eight classes of animals from the five major breeds (if available).
 Contestants will be allowed 15 minutes to place each class.
-Senior contestants will be required to give oral reasons on 2 classes.
+Senior contestants will be required to give oral reasons in 2 classes.
 Junior contestants will be required to give one set of oral reasons.
 Five additional minutes will be allowed on reasons classes for taking notes.

 1. Appropriate awards will be presented by both 4-H and FFA.

-2. The winning senior 4-H and FFA teams in the contest will be expected to participate in trainings and participate in their designated national contest.
+2. The winning senior 4-H and FFA teams in the contest will be expected to participate in training and participate in their designated national contest.

 GENERAL RULES: STATE 4-H JUDGING CONTESTS

 A. Age Division: There will be a junior and senior division in each contest.
 4-H members in the junior division must not have passed their 14th birthday on or before January 1 of the current 4-H year.
 4-H members in the senior division must have passed their 14th birthday on or before January 1 of the current 4-H year and not have passed their 19th birthday as of this date.